 CID R196: A single Metric ID allocation in Table 11 for Vendor-Specific may be insufficient.
 Utilize the next octet as a subtype field.

-Renumber the type of the Vendor specific Metric ID to be 15, so that it is preceded by all other allocated Metric IDs.
+Renumber the type of the Vendor specific Metric ID to be the highest numbered type, so that it will be preceded by all other allocated Metric IDs.

 Insert the following text as the description for Vendor specific in Table 11:

 “The next one or two octets identify the exact type of vendor-specific Metric.
 If the most significant bit of the first octet is ‘0’, then the type field is 8 bits long, otherwise the type field is 16 bits long.
-The length of the metric is determined by this 8 or 16 bit type field.”.
+The length of the metric is determined by this 8 or 16 bit type field.”